f-krause/veda_23_covid_dashboard/Ideas.md

 # Ideas & Nodes

 ## TODOs
+- [ ] add background color to hover text
+- [ ] change position to absolute for
 - [ ] vertical slider to compare values (disregarded)
 - [ ] change file structure, one promise and call functions inside with loaded data (much more efficient)
 - [ ] (introduce brushing/filter transition (d3_transitions.html of tutorial))